Amin-Mhd/Multiple-Criteria-Decision-Analysis-Software/README.md

 In criterion F : B > A > C

 Since there is one expert, the problem is individual decision-making.
-Therefore, in the
+Therefore, in the "1-Individual Decision-Making.lg4", we define the criteria, and alternatives as follows:

 ```
 sets: